SymphonyGen: 3D Hierarchical Orchestral Generation with Controllable Harmony Skeleton: Methodology

 \subsection{Two-Stream Cross-Attention}

-A flexible cross-attention mechanism for the music event decoder is important for our architecture to maintain structural coherence.
-Odd layers cross-attend to the harmony event context of the current bar, while even layers cross-attend to the output hidden states of the preceding layer, retrieved from the previous bar in a track-aligned manner (\figref{prev-hidden}).
-As the set of active tracks may vary across bars, we utilize an auxiliary \textit{Track-Previous Index Map} to help a track ``find itself'' in the previous bar even if its index has shifted.
-During inference, the track-previous index map is updated as track IDs are predicted.
+The music event decoder employs a two-stream cross-attention mechanism: odd layers attend to the harmony event context of the current bar, while even layers attend to the hidden states retrieved from the previous bar for the same track ID.
+Due to varying active tracks across bars, we use an auxiliary index map to link each track to its previous-bar counterpart in parallel during training (\figref{architecture}).

-In an ablation study, the two-stream cross-attention mechanism reduced about 30\% of validation loss compared to using either one stream in isolation.
+In a controlled comparison, the two streams reduced validation loss by about 30\% compared to using either stream alone, suggesting that both contribute to mitigating the information bottleneck of the hierarchical model.